Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic

 \section{Conclusion}

-This study proposes a framework for evaluating pedagogical quality in human and LLM-based tutoring by jointly examining instructional moves and linguistic features while holding conversational context constant.
-Rather than treating surface fluency or tutor source as indicators of effective tutoring, our findings show that pedagogical quality is most strongly associated with specific instructional moves i particular pressing for reasoning, pressing for accuracy, and restating/revoicing learner responses—alongside a limited set of linguistic characteristics.
+This study provides an empirical analysis of pedagogical quality in human and LLM-based tutoring by jointly examining instructional moves and linguistic features while holding conversational context constant.
+Our findings show that pedagogical quality is most strongly associated with specific instructional moves i particular pressing for reasoning, pressing for accuracy, and restating/revoicing learner responses—alongside a limited set of linguistic characteristics.

-Among linguistic features, higher lexical diversity is positively associated with pedagogical quality, whereas elevated politeness and agentic language are negatively associated.
-Readability and response length, by contrast, show no statistically detectable association.
-These results suggest that pedagogically effective feedback is not characterized by optimizing linguistic complexity or assertiveness, but by how linguistic choices are aligned with instructional function.
+Among linguistic features, lexical diversity is positively associated with pedagogical quality, whereas politeness and agentic language are negatively associated; readability and response length show no detectable effects.
+These results suggest that effective feedback depends less on linguistic complexity or assertiveness than on how linguistic choices align with instructional function.

-Crucially, both human and LLM tutors exhibit substantial variation along these dimensions.
-Higher pedagogical quality is observed in responses that combine targeted instructional moves with linguistic configurations that support error diagnosis and clarification, regardless of whether the response is produced by a human or an LLM.
-This suggests that pedagogical quality is better understood as a property of response-level features rather than of tutor type.
+Both human and LLM tutors exhibit substantial variation along these dimensions, with higher-quality responses combining targeted instructional moves and supportive linguistic configurations, regardless of tutor type.
+This indicates that pedagogical quality is best understood as a property of response-level features rather than tutor identity.

-For the development of LLM-based tutors, these findings imply that optimization efforts should focus on identifying and reproducing feature combinations associated with higher pedagogical quality, rather than on mimicking human tutors.
+For LLM-based tutors, these findings suggest that optimization should focus on reproducing feature combinations associated with higher pedagogical quality, rather than increasing linguistic expressiveness or mimicking human tutors.
 More broadly, our approach may extend to other domains of human–AI interaction.